Alpine skiing-Shiffrin ties Stenmark's record with 86th win | Sports-Games

 * Can now break the record in Saturday's slalom

-Mikaela Shiffrin dominated a women's giant slalom in Are on Friday to equal Swedish great Ingemar Stenmark's all-time record of 86 World Cup wins and complete her season's hat-trick of crystal globes.
-The U.S. skier can take the outright record on Saturday if she triumphs in a slalom in the Swedish resort where she took her first victory in 2012.
+Mikaela Shiffrin dominated a women's giant slalom in Are on Friday to equal Swedish great Ingemar Stenmark's all-time record of 86 World Cup wins and complete a season's hat-trick of crystal globes.
+The U.S. skier can take the outright record on Saturday if she wins a slalom in the Swedish resort where she took her first victory in 2012.

 Whereas Stenmark's success in the 1970s and 80s was limited to slalom and giant slalom, Shiffrin has also won in downhill, super-G, combined and parallel as well as the two technical disciplines.
 "This is just a spectacular day," she said after celebrating at the finish.
 "Oh my goodness."